rp3599/agency.bootstrap/README.md

 <b>Enter this on your browser: http://localhost:8080/agency.bootstrap</b>

 See the beautiful bootstrap agency theme template on your browser.
-See how easy it is!
+Look how easy it is!

 The application works with im-memory h2 database but it is easy to replace with your own database server.